Ceca (singer): Early life

-Veličković was born on 14 June 1973 in Prokuplje and raised in the nearby village of Žitorađa.
+Veličković was born on 14 June 1973 in Prokuplje and raised in the nearby town of Žitorađa.
 She has a younger sister Lidija.
 Veličković graduated from the high school of agriculture, studying pig farming.
-While vacationing in Sutomore, Montenegro, she was discovered by a Serbian accordion instrumentalist and songwriter Mirko Kodić, who took her to Belgrade where she made her recording debut, and from then she eventually pursued a professional career in music.
+While vacationing in Sutomore, SR Montenegro, she was discovered by a Serbian accordion instrumentalist and songwriter Mirko Kodić, who took her to Belgrade where she made her recording debut, and from then she eventually pursued a professional career in music.

 1988–1993: Career beginnings

 Ceca rose to prominence by competing at the 1988 Ilidža Folk Music Festival in Sarajevo with the song "Cvetak zanovetak", receiving the first award for a debut performance.
-At 15, she released her first studio album of the same title in 1988 under PGP-RTB.
+At 15, she released her debut studio album Cvetak zanovetak in 1988 under PGP-RTB.
 The album has sold in 350,000 copies.
-In the following years, Ceca released three more records in succession: Ludo srce (1989), Pustite me da ga vidim (To Miki) in 1990.
-In 1991, she released her fourth album Babaroga and made her acting debut as Koštana in film adaptation of the Borisav Stanković's novel Impure Blood with Rade Šerbedžija, and recorded an anti-war song "Neću protiv druga svog" (I won't go against my friend) with Šerbedžija.
-However, her scenes were eventually excluded from the movie due to poor critical reception.
+In the following years, Ceca released three more records in succession: Ludo srce (1989), Pustite me da ga vidim (To Miki; 1990), and Babaroga (1991).
+In 1991, she made her acting debut as Koštana in the film adaptation of Borisav Stanković's novel Impure Blood with Rade Šerbedžija, and recorded an anti-war song "Neću protiv druga svog" with Šerbedžija.
+However, her scenes were eventually excluded from the film due to poor critical reception.
 The scenes were later included to the television series Tajne nečiste krvi, which broadcast in the beginning of 2012.

 Despite her rising popularity, she briefly left Serbia to Switzerland before coming back to work on her fifth studio album.

 1993–2000: Breakthrough

-In 1993, Ceca released her fifth album, Šta je to u tvojim venama (Kukavica), through JV Komerc, on which she began collaborating with the songwriting duo Marina Tucaković and Milan Radulović.
-The album saw great commercial success, selling over 300,000 copies, whilst the title track, "Kukavica" (cowardice) has become one of her signature hits.
-Following the album's release, Ražnatović held her first solo concert at the Tašmajdan Center in Belgrade, at front of 10,000 people.
-Kukavica was followed by the albums Ja još spavam u tvojoj majici (1994) and Fatalna ljubav (1995), which included stand-out hits like: "Volela sam te", "Nije monotonija", "Idi dok si mlad", "Tražio si sve" and "Beograd".
-To promote Fatalna ljubav Ceca had a live show at Hala Pionir.
+In 1993, Ceca released her fifth album, Šta je to u tvojim venama, through JV Komerc, on which she began collaborating with the songwriting duo Marina Tucaković and Aleksandar Radulović.
+The album saw great commercial success, selling over 300,000 copies, whilst the track "Kukavica" has become one of her signature hits.
+Following the album's release, Ceca held her first solo concert at the Tašmajdan Center in Belgrade, at front of 10,000 people. Šta je to u tvojim venama was followed by the albums Ja još spavam u tvojoj majici (1994) and Fatalna ljubav (1995), the latter of which included stand-out hits like: "Volela sam te", "Nije monotonija", "Idi dok si mlad", and "Beograd".
+To promote Fatalna ljubav, Ceca had a live show at Hala Pionir.

-After 2 years of dating, Veličković and Arkan got married on 19 February 1995 in St. Mark's Church in Belgrade.
-The whole ceremony was broadcast and released as Ceca i Arkan through PGP-RTS and is often called "The wedding of the century".
-In 1996, Ražnatović released Emotivna luda under Komuna, and in December gave birth to her first child - Veljko.
+After two years of dating, Ceca and Arkan got married on 19 February 1995 in St. Mark's Church in Belgrade.
+The whole ceremony was broadcast and released as Ceca i Arkan through PGP-RTS and is often called "the wedding of the century".
+In 1996, Ražnatović released Emotivna luda under Komuna, and in December gave birth to her first child, Veljko.
 Ceca renewed her collaboration with PGP-RTS to release Maskarada in 1997.
 In 1998, she gave birth to her second child, a daughter Anastasija.
 Her tenth studio album, Ceca 2000, was subsequently released in December 1999.
 These two records produced popular songs like "Maskarada", "Nevaljala" and "Crveno".